 TOPO hosted its inaugural Sales Technology Council last Friday at the Rosewood Sand Hill in Menlo Park.
 TOPO Councils provide a forum for leading sales practitioners to learn from each other.
 Each Council features three speakers who share the best practices, strategies, and tactics they use to drive revenue growth.
 This particular event attracted over 30 sales leaders who were interested in learning how to think about the sales technology stack, specific sales tech use cases, and the adoption challenges that continue to plague many sales organizations.

 Last week, we hosted a webinar on sales technology – Sales Technology in 2015: The New Stack.
 The event provided analysis of the sales tech market, covering topics such as market drivers and macro trends.
 But the hottest discussion revolved around how to ensure successful adoption of technology in the sales organization.
 That’s because adoption sales reps remains the number one challenge when it comes sales technology.

 TOPO is committed to bringing the sales development community the latest trends, data, and best practices from the world’s fastest-growing companies.
-Today, we interview David Dulany, the Manager of Sales Development at OpenDNS.
+Today, we interview Daniel Barber, the Director of Sales Development and Operations at ToutApp.
 He’ll share his thoughts on sales development best practices, goals, challenges, technology, and metrics.